Optional Practical Training (OPT)

 HOW MUCH OPT CAN I USE?

-Students are eligible for a cumulative maximum of 12 months of OPT for each new degree level.
+Students are eligible for 1 year (12 months) of OPT for each new degree level.
 For post-completion OPT, only full-time employment can be requested.
 Once an application for OPT has been submitted to USCIS and the Employment Authorization Document (EAD) issued, it is difficult to change or cancel.

 WHEN SHOULD I APPLY?

-August graduates: variable, depending on completion date but generally May/June
+- August (summer) graduates: variable, depending on completion date but generally May/June

 HOW DO I APPLY?